There are two types of passports for minors:

 1) Biometric passports: biometric passports can be issued from birth onwards and are mandatory from the age of 12.
 We recommend applying for a European passport since some countries do not accept the simpler (non-biometric) children’s passport (Kinderreisepass).
 The biometric passport for minors is valid for 6 years and are printed at the Federal Printing Office in Berlin.

-2) Children’s passports (Kinderreisepässe): Children’s passports are simpler (non-biometric) types of passports which will be issued by the Mission on the day of application.
-Children's passports have replaced the older, green version of paper travel documents (Kinderausweise) and are valid for 6 years but will not be issued beyond the child’s 12th birthday.
+2) Children’s passports (Kinderreisepässe): Children’s passports are simpler (non-biometric) types of passports which will usually be issued by the Mission whithin two days.
+Children's passports have replaced the older, green version of paper travel documents (Kinderausweise) and are valid for 1 year but will not be issued beyond the child’s 12th birthday.
 With this passport you will not be able to enter the US without a visa.

 Both types of passports can only be applied for in person (parents and child) upon appointment.
 Extensions of existing documents are no longer possible.
 Since 26 June 2012 every child needs their own German travel document.
 Entries in their parents’ passports are not valid anymore and will not allow them to travel.
+More Information in German here.
 You can keep your existing passport during processing time, if you need to travel and the passport is still valid.

 ID cards can be applied for without parents’ consent from the age of 16 onwards.

 Please note that your application can only be accepted if the documents below are complete.
 If the documentation is incomplete you might have to make a new appointment.